-The Board is assisted by a qualified and competent Company Secretary who plays a vital role in advising the Board in relation to the Group's constitution, policies, procedures and compliance with the relevant regulatory guidance requirements. codes. legislations.
+The Board is assisted by a qualified and competent Company Secretary who plays a vital role in advising the Board in relation to the Group's constitution, policies, procedures and compliance with the relevant regulatory requirements, codes, guidance and legislations.
 All the Directors have unrestricted access to the advice and services of the Company Secretary for the purpose of the conduct of the Board's affairs and the business.

-The Company Secretary constantly keep himself abreast of the evolving capital market environment, regulatory changes and developments in corporate governance through attendance at relevant conferences and training programmes.
-The Company Secretary has also attended the relevant professional continuous development programmes as required by the Companies Commission of Malaysia or the Malaysian Institute Chartered Secretary of Administrators for practising company secretary.
+The Company Secretary constantly keeps himself abreast of the evolving capital market environment, regulatory changes and developments in corporate governance through attendance at relevant conferences and training programmes.
+The Company Secretary has also attended the relevant professional development continuous programmes as required by the Companies Commission of Malaysia or the Malaysian Institute of Chartered Secretaries and Administrators for practising company secretary.
 The Board is satisfied with the performance and support rendered by the Company Secretary in discharging its functions.